Mid-D-Man/mid-engine/docs/mid-net.md

 Reliable UDP with DixScript (.mdix) packet definitions.

-**Status:** starting now (build order: math → common → geom → **net** → ecs → physics).
-Currently a skeleton — all files 2-18 lines, no real implementation yet.
+**Status:** in progress (build order: math → common → geom → **net** → ecs → physics). `packet.rs` has a real implementation (hand-rolled codec, `PlayerState`/`PlayerEvent`, 12 passing unit tests). `socket.rs`, `reliable.rs`, `sequence.rs`, `ffi.rs` are still skeletons.

 ## Dependency philosophy

 Same mandate as mid-math: **zero external dependencies where at all possible, minimal where not, works on every target with no platform-specific runtime requirement.** No assumption of a particular OS network stack beyond standard UDP sockets — no io_uring-only paths, no eBPF/XDP, nothing that only runs on Linux.
 This rules out reaching for existing Rust netcode crates (laminar, renet, etc.) as dependencies; they're useful as *reference reading*, not as things to pull in.

-**Open question to resolve before writing code:** the line below about "wire encoder uses bincode" needs a decision.
-If that means the literal `bincode` crate, it contradicts the zero-dependency mandate and should be replaced with a hand-rolled encoder in the same spirit as mid-math's SIMD work — or, if DixScript's own runtime already does binary encoding without depending on the `bincode` crate, the doc just needs its wording fixed so "bincode" isn't confused with the dependency.
-Pin this down first.
+**Resolved:** "wire encoder uses bincode" meant the literal `bincode` crate (confirmed against the actual stub doc comments in `lib.rs`/`packet.rs`, which said so explicitly).
+That contradicted the zero-dependency mandate, so it's replaced with a hand-rolled encoder — explicit little-endian, fixed layout for `PlayerState`, length-prefixed fields for `PlayerEvent`'s strings. `bincode` is removed from `Cargo.toml`.
+Same spirit as mid-math's SIMD work: hand-rolled over dependency, in this case with an extra motivation — Ubel Stratum's LOW tier (manual memory, FFI) is a plausible future consumer of these bytes, and a Rust-only reflection-based format like bincode gives a non-Rust caller nothing to bind against, where a flat byte layout does.

+`tokio`/`bytes` in `Cargo.toml` are a **separate, still-open** question — async runtime and buffer-type choice for `socket.rs`, not resolved by the wire-encoding decision above.
+Revisit before building `socket.rs`.

 ## Why UDP